 4. Disable Scheduled Tasks

 Windows Defender has a few tasks scheduled to ensure proper security and protection.
 Since it’s scheduled to start at a given time, users don’t get the option to end the ‘Antimalware Service Executable’.
-So, in this method, users need to disable every scheduled task associated with Windows Defender to kill ‘Antimalware Service Executable’
+So, users need to disable every scheduled task associated with Windows Defender to kill ‘Antimalware Service Executable’

 Task Scheduler